 Note: There has been a change as to who is eligible to apply for the IPDF this fiscal year.
 The child care program, where the individual works, must currently be caring for children whose care is paid for by the IDHS Child Care Assistance Program (CCAP).

-You can download an application here:
+You can view more information and download an application by clicking here: